DejanEnspyra/DAImageGallery/README.md

 # DAImageGallery

 Completely free to use Image Gallery done in Swift.
 Feel free to edit according to your needs.
-Visit http://theappspace.com for more tutorials about Swift and Objective-C.
+<br>Visit http://theappspace.com for more tutorials about Swift and Objective-C.</br>

 <p>